AaronBDC/wahtsreallygood/README.md

-# Getting Started with Create React App
+# Getting Started with wahtsreallygood
+Just another cra with react-dectect-offline from a true fan of RGIII, React, and the "{{cmdrs}}".
+The idea is to leave this window open and when it's good its really good.
+But you know the rest.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts